nexusformat/definitions/manual/source/introduction.rst

    single: group

 :ref:`Design-Groups`
-    Groups are like folders that can contain a number of data fields and/or other groups.
+    Groups are like folders that can contain a number of fields and/or other groups.

     .. index::
-      single: data field
+      single: field

 :ref:`Design-Fields`
-    Data fields can be scalar values or multidimensional arrays of a variety of sizes (1-byte, 2-byte, 4-byte, 8-byte) and types (characters, integers, floats).
+    Fields can be scalar values or multidimensional arrays of a variety of sizes (1-byte, 2-byte, 4-byte, 8-byte) and types (characters, integers, floats).
 In HDF, fields are represented as HDF *Scientific Data Sets*
     (also known as SDS).

 .. index::
-   single: data field attribute
+   single: field attribute
    single: group attribute

 :ref:`Design-Attributes`
     Extra information required to
-    describe a particular group or data field, such as the data units,
+    describe a particular group or field,
+    such as the data units,
     can be stored as a data attribute.